 Well, there is a variety of ways that we can meet.

 First and foremost is Walmart.
 During Medicare season, I can be found in the Hamburg Walmart Supercenter in Lexington, KY.
 If you live around Lexington, this is as good an option as any to meet up with me.
 Be sure to schedule an appointment if possible, so that I know you are coming, and do not take on a conversation with a store patron.

 Second, are face-to-face appointments in your home.
-If you are within 3 hours of Lexington, I will be happy to come see you to discuss your Medicare case.
+If you are within 4.5 hours of Lexington and live in Kentucky, I will be happy to come see you to discuss your Medicare case.

 Third, you are welcome to schedule an appointment with me at my office outside of my Walmart hours.
 During AEP season, I work seven days per week to accommodate the need.